Efficient Large Language Models: A Survey: Model-Centric Methods

-\fakeparagraph{Prompt Tuning.} Different from prefix tuning, prompt tuning incorporates trainable prompt tokens at the input layer.
+\textbf{Prompt Tuning.} Different from prefix tuning, prompt tuning incorporates trainable prompt tokens only at the input layer.
 These tokens can be inserted either as a prefix or anywhere within the input tokens.
-Soft Prompt~\cite{Lester2021ThePO} keeps the entire pre-trained model fixed while adding an extra $k$ trainable tokens at the beginning of the input text for each downstream task.
-It outperforms few-shot prompts and narrows the performance gap compared to full model fine-tuning.
-P-Tuning~\cite{Liu2021GPTUT} utilizes a small number of parameters as prompts, which are processed by a prompt encoder before being used as input for pre-trained LLMs.
-Instead of searching for discrete prompts, P-Tuning fine-tunes these prompts through gradient descent and improves performance on a wide range of NLU task. \citet{Liu2021PTuningVP} observe that earlier versions of prefix tuning struggle with complex sequence labeling tasks.
-To address this, they propose P-Tuning v2 which enhances prefix tuning by introducing continuous prompts at each layer of the pre-trained model, rather than at the input layer only.
-This modification has proven effective in boosting performance across various parameter sizes for tasks related to natural language understanding. \citet{WLTam2022PT-Retrieval} introduce efficient prompt tuning for text retrieval, updating just 0.1\% of parameters and outperforming traditional full-parameter update methods in diverse domains. ~\citet{Sun2022MultitaskPO} claim that prompt tuning tends to struggle in few-shot learning scenarios, and thus propose MP$^2$ that pre-trains a collection of modular prompts using multitask learning.
+Prompt Tuning~\citep{Lester2021ThePO} keeps the entire pre-trained model fixed while adding an extra $k$ trainable tokens at the beginning of the input text for each downstream task.
+It outperforms few-shot prompts and narrows the performance gap compared to full-model fine-tuning.
+P-Tuning~\citep{Liu2021GPTUT} utilizes a small number of parameters as prompts, which are processed by a prompt encoder before being used as input for pre-trained LLMs.
+Instead of searching for discrete prompts, P-Tuning fine-tunes these prompts through gradient descent and improves performance on a wide range of natural language understanding tasks compared to Prompt Tuning. \citet{Liu2021PTuningVP} observe that earlier versions of prefix tuning struggle with complex sequence labeling tasks.
+To address this, they propose P-Tuning v2, which borrows the ideas from prefix tuning by introducing continuous prompts at each layer of the pre-trained model.
+This modification has proven effective in boosting performance across various parameter sizes for tasks related to natural language understanding. \black{\citet{WLTam2022PT-Retrieval} introduce efficient prompt tuning for text retrieval, updating just 0.1\% of parameters and outperforming traditional full-parameter update methods in diverse domains.} \citet{Sun2022MultitaskPO} claim that prompt tuning tends to struggle in few-shot learning scenarios, and thus propose MP$^2$ that pre-trains a collection of modular prompts using multitask learning.
 These prompts are then selectively triggered and assembled by a trainable routing mechanism for specific tasks.
 As a result, MP$^2$ can quickly adapt to downstream tasks by learning how to merge and reuse pretrained modular prompts.
-Different from MP$^2$, PPT~\cite{ppt_2022} attributes the performance degradation of prompt tuning in few-shot learning to the poor initialization of soft prompt, and thus proposes to add the soft prompt into the pre-training stage for a better initialization.
-Multitask Prompt Tuning~\cite{Wang2023MultitaskPT} harnesses the knowledge of the various tasks through the use of prompt vectors in a multitask learning setting.
+Different from MP$^2$, PPT~\citep{ppt_2022} attributes the performance degradation of prompt tuning in few-shot learning to the poor initialization of soft prompt, and thus proposes to add the soft prompt into the pre-training stage for a better initialization.
+Lastly, Multitask Prompt Tuning~\citep{Wang2023MultitaskPT} extends Prompt Tuning and harnesses the knowledge of the various tasks through the use of prompt vectors in a multitask learning settings.
 Specifically, it initially learns a single, transferable prompt by extracting knowledge from various task-specific source prompts, and then applies multiplicative low-rank updates to this prompt to effectively tailor it for each downstream task.
-By doing this, Multitask Prompt Tuning is able to attain performance levels that are competitive compared to full fine-tuning methods.
+By doing this, Multitask Prompt Tuning is able to attain performance levels that are competitive compared to full-model fine-tuning methods.